China bars millions from travel for ‘social credit’ offenses

 U.S. Vice President Mike Pence criticized it in October as “an Orwellian system premised on controlling virtually every facet of human life.”

-Companies on the blacklist can lose government contracts or access to bank loans.
+Companies on the blacklist can lose government contracts or access to bank loans or be barred from issuing bonds or importing goods.

-Offenses penalized under “social credit” last year ranged from failure pay taxes to false advertising or violating drug safety rules, the government information center said.
+Offenses penalized under “social credit” last year included false advertising or violating drug safety rules, the government information center said.
 Individuals were blocked 290,000 times from taking senior management jobs or acting as a company’s legal representative.

+Since the launch of such “joint punishment,” the system has caused 3.5 million people to “voluntarily fulfill their legal obligations,” the Information Center said.
+It said that included 37 people who paid a total of 150 million yuan ($22 million) in overdue fines or confiscations.

 “Social credit” is one facet of efforts by the ruling party to take advantage of increased computing power, artificial intelligence and other technology to track and control the Chinese public.